Breast Reduction London

 What is Breast Reduction Surgery?

 Female breast reduction, also known as mammoplasty, is a surgical procedure that reduces both the size and volume of a woman’s breasts.
-Each woman’s reasons for reductive surgery differ but in each case there is a need for an improvement in quality of life.
+Each woman’s reasons for reductive surgery differ.
+In each case there tends to be a need for an improvement in quality of life.

 Weymouth Street Hospital has some of the most experienced London breast reduction surgeons.
 Large breasts can put disproportionate strain on your back and neck, often spreading down to your shoulders.
 Over time this can negatively affect your day to day life, mood and posture.
 Surgery has the ability to significantly improve these symptoms or remove them completely.

 Having a bigger chest can make exercise difficult if not impractical.
-Some patients find they must continuously utilise sports bras on a regular basis so they can wear the clothes they want.
-On top of this, some women find that they are simply self-conscious of their size or find unwanted attention in their personal or professional lives.
+Some patients find they must use sports bras on a regular basis so they can wear the clothes they want.
+Some women are simply self-conscious of their size or receive unwanted attention in their personal or professional lives.

 The Initial Consultation

 Speaking to an expert breast surgeon can help you make the right decision and answer all the questions you may have about breast reduction surgery.
-Our doctors’ understand what a big decision it can be to have cosmetic surgery.
-It is best you discuss your requirements with an experienced doctor and weigh all the options carefully before making a decision.
+Our consultants understand what a big decision it can be to have cosmetic surgery.
+It is best you discuss your requirements with a consultant and consider your options carefully before making a decision.

 The Breast Reduction Procedure

-At Weymouth Street Hospital our team of experienced breast surgery specialists carry out the procedure in under 3 hours.
-After removing breast tissue and fat, restructuring of the skin and repositioning of the nipples is required to achieve the best results.
-If desired, the areola, or nipple, can also be reduced in size as well.
+At Weymouth Street Hospital, our team of experienced breast surgery specialists carry out the procedure in under 3 hours.
+First, breast tissue and fat is removed.
+Then, restructuring of the skin and repositioning of the nipples is required to achieve the best results.
+If desired, the areola, or nipple, can be reduced in size as well.

 Breast reduction surgery is performed as a day case which means you’ll be able to return to the comfort of home the same day.